LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 So what counts as a chargeable click?
 In most lead generation campaigns, you’re charged when someone clicks the call-to-action button to open your Lead Gen Form.
 Other types of clicks, like someone clicking your logo or liking your ad, usually cost nothing.

-LinkedIn Lead Gen Forms average costs in 2025
+LinkedIn Lead Gen Forms cost: 2025–2026 benchmarks

 Optimizing your LinkedIn lead generation ad costs

-Being savvy with your LinkedIn ad setup and testing can help you keep your costs low and your leads high.
-These tips might come in handy while doing so:
+Being savvy with your LinkedIn ad setup and testing can help you keep costs low and lead volume high.

 LinkedIn Lead Gen Forms integrations with LeadsBridge

-Your database needs to stay current, which is why you need a solution that doesn’t require manually downloading and uploading a CSV file to access your lead data.
+Additionally, your database needs to stay current, which is why you need a solution that doesn’t require manually downloading and uploading a CSV file to access your lead data.

 One of LeadsBridge’s LinkedIn CRM integrations can solve these problems.
-Our platform connects your favorite marketing tools with hundreds of CRMs and email marketing software.

 Also, if you choose to, you will receive an email receipt of each lead coming in.